IvanPonzio/Graph-Coloring-and-Ordering-Algorithm/README.md

 Please note that the provided code is a template, and you may need to modify it or integrate it into your existing codebase to fit your specific requirements.

+The code expects the input graph to be in the DIMACS format.